wp-plugins/easy-vkontakte-connect/readme.txt

 7. VKontakte Wall Analytics page.

 == Changelog ==

+= 1.8.1 / 2014-10-27 =
+* New sidebar action: when leave the page.
+Increase your conversion!
+* Fix minor bugs.

 = 1.8 / 2014-09-29 =
 * Added social share buttons with interactive builder.